 Nothing happened.

 She knew the mechanics, but that obviously wasn’t enough.
 She wept, eyes blurry.
-“Please,” she said.
+“Please,” she begged.
 “Please.”

 The first Lifeless reached her--the one who had cut her off at the other end of the alleyway.
 She cringed, cowering to the dirty street.

-And he jumped over her, slamming his weapon into one of the other creatures as they arrived.
-Vivenna looked up, blinking her eyes clear, and only then did she recognize the creature standing above her.
+And the creature fell to the ground, suddenly, jerking.
+She looked up with shock as someone jumped over her, then slammed his weapon into one of the other creatures as they arrived.
+Vivenna blinked her eyes clear, and only then did she recognize the newcomer.

+Not Denth.
+Not Tonk Fah.
+A creature with skin as grey as that of the men attacking her.
+Clod.

-Clod expertly took off the head of his first opponent, wielding his thick-bladed sword.
-She had been wrong about there being no blood.
+He expertly took off the head of his first opponent, wielding his thick-bladed sword.
 Something clear sprayed from the neck of the beheaded creature as it fell backward, tumbling to the ground, killed--apparently--like any man would have been.

-Clod blocked an attack from the second one.
+Clod blocked an attack from the second Lifeless guard.
 Behind, in the mouth of the alleyway, two more Lifeless appeared.
-They charged as Clod backed up, firmly planting one foot on either side of Vivenna sword held before him.
-It dripped something clear.
+They charged as Clod backed up, firmly planting one foot on either side of Vivenna, his sword held before him.
+It dripped clear liquid.

-His opponent waited for the other two to approach.
+The remaning lifeless guard waited for the other two to approach.
 Vivenna trembled, to tired--too numb--to run.
-She looked up, and saw something almost human in Clod’s eyes as he raised his sword against the three.
-The first emotion she’d seen in a Lifeless, though she might have mistaken it.
+She glanced upward, and saw something almost human in Clod’s eyes as he raised his sword against the three.
+It was the first emotion she’d seen in any Lifeless, though she might have mistaken it.

 Determination.

 The three attacked.
-She had assumed, in her ignorance back in Idris, that Lifeless were like decaying skeletons or corpses.
-She’d imagined them attacking in waves, lacking skill, but being relentless.
+She had assumed--in her ignorance back in Idris--that Lifeless were like decaying skeletons or corpses.
+She’d imagined them attacking in waves, lacking skill, but having relentless, dark power.

 She’d been wrong.
-The creatures before her moved with skill and coordination, like a human might.
+These creatures moved with skill and coordination, like a human might.
 Except, there was no speaking.
 No grunting.
 Just silence as Clod fended off one attack, then rammed his elbow into the face of a second Lifeless.
-He moved with a fluidity she had rarely seen, his skill matching the brief moment of dazzling speed that Denth had displayed in the restaurant, as he whipped his sword around and took the third Lifeless in the leg.
+He moved with a fluidity she had rarely seen, his skill matching the brief moment of dazzling speed that Denth had displayed in the restaurant.

-The first Lifeless struck, ramming his blade through Clod’s stomach.
-Something clear squirted out the back, spraying Vivenna.
-However, the creature didn’t even grunt, as he brought his weapon around and took off a second head.
+Clod whipped his sword around and took the third Lifeless in the leg.
+One of the guards, however, ramming his blade through Clod’s stomach.
+Something clear squirted out both sides, spraying Vivenna.
+However, Clod didn’t even grunt as he brought his weapon around and took off a second head.

-The Lifeless guard died, leaving his weapon sticking from Clod’s chest.
+The Lifeless guard died, falling to the ground and leaving his weapon sticking from Clod’s chest.
 One of the other guards stumbled back, leg bleeding something clear, and then fell backward to the ground.
-Clod efficiently turned his attention to the last Lifeless, which did not retreat, but obviously took a defensive stance.
+Clod efficiently turned his attention to the last Lifeless, which did not retreat, but took an obviously defensive stance.

-It didn’t help.
-Clod took it down in a matter of seconds.
+The stance didn’t help.
+Clod took the last one down in a matter of seconds.
 Then, he efficiently rammed his blade through the neck of the fallen creature, stopping it from trying to crawl toward Vivenna, a knife in its hand.

 The alleyway fell still.
 Clod turned toward her, eyes lacking emotion.
 Then, he began to twitch.
-He shook his head, as if clearing it.
+He shook his head, as if trying to clear his vision.
 An awful lot of clear liquid was pouring from his chest.
 He placed one hand against the wall, then slumped to his knees, trembling.

-Vivenna paused, then reached out a hand toward the creature.
+Vivenna paused, then reached out a hand toward him.

 A shadow moved on the other side of the alleyway.
 She looked up, apprehensively, still in shock.

-“Aw, hell,” Tonk Fah said, running forward, outfit wet with clear liquid.
+“Aw, Colors,” Tonk Fah said, running forward, outfit wet with clear liquid.
 “Denth!
 She’s here!”
 He knelt down beside Vivenna.
 “You okay?”